 And in 2002, members of NEMAA, the City of Minneapolis, the McKnight Foundation, and local businesses worked together to establish the formal geographical area that is today known as the Northeast Minneapolis Arts District.

-NEMAA now serves almost 1,000 members, including artists, students, community friends, non-profit organizations, art galleries, and business members.
-Currently, NEMAA presents three major events, Art-A-Whirl, The AutumNE Member Art Show, and Wintertide.
+NEMAA now serves over 1,000 members, including artists, students, community friends, non-profit organizations, art galleries, and business members.
+Currently, NEMAA presents three major events, Art-A-Whirl, the NEMAA 10×10 Fall Member Fundraiser, and Wintertide.
 We also promote our members and year-round open studio events in the Northeast Minneapolis Arts District, and foster connections and opportunities between artists and businesses, individuals, and organizations.